Incendies estivaux : conseils bushcraft face aux flammes

 Body protection techniques

-Signaling and rescue in the smoke hell
+Signaling and rescue in the smoke-filled hell

 Long-range audible signaling